-This was the father-of-two's fourth trip to the war-torn country.
-While part of the aid convoy stopped at the Turkish border, Henning was part of a much smaller group that volunteered to press ahead into Syria itself.
+Henning, a father of two, had made four trips to the war-torn country.
+While part of the aid convoy stopped at the Turkish border, Henning was part of a much smaller group that volunteered to press ahead into Syria.

-In video shot on the day, he explained part of his rationale for answering the call to help.
-"It's all worthwhile when you see what is needed actually gets where it needs to go," he said, before hugging a colleague.
+In video shot that day, he explained part of his rationale for answering the call to help.
+“It’s all worthwhile when you see what is needed actually gets where it needs to go,” he said, before hugging a colleague.

 Henning was kidnapped by ISIS a day after the video was made.
-He is now under threat of imminent execution.
+His colleagues remembered why he came to Syria.

-"Alan was moved by the suffering of the Syrian people, in particular the children," Abu Abdullah said in a YouTube plea to his colleague's captors.
-"Please do not take his life to pay for the crimes that the international governments have committed."
+“Alan was moved by the suffering of the Syrian people, in particular the children,” his colleague Abu Abdullah said in a YouTube plea to his colleague’s captors.

 On Thursday, more than 100 British Muslim imams and organizations condemned ISIS’ tactics and joined the call for Henning to be released.